|

 As part of the Saskatoon Fashion and Design Festival 2017, Sheila was interviewed by Janella Hamilton in a spot on CTV Morning Live.
 She is shown at the left with the two lovely models that appeared. |

-Craft Exhibits and Shows where Sheila had a Wear Our Heritage Booth in 2024.
+Craft Exhibits and Shows where Sheila had a Wear Our Heritage Booth in Fall 2025.

 She is a "juried" member of the Saskatchewan Craft Council